Admission: MMFT and MA in Marriage and Family Therapy

 Licensure Information Marriage and Family Therapy (MFT)

-The 60-hour Clinical Mental Health Counseling and Marriage and Family Counseling degrees are designed to lead to professional licensure as outlined by individual state boards of counseling.
-Before enrolling in a licensure program at Liberty University, students should consult the rules and regulations regarding Clinical Mental Health Counseling and/or Marriage and Family Therapy for their particular state.
+The 60-hour Clinical Mental Health Counseling and Marriage and Family Therapy degrees are designed to lead to professional licensure as outlined by individual state boards of counseling.
+Before enrolling in a licensure program at Liberty University, students should consult the rules and regulations regarding Clinical Mental Health Counseling and/or Marriage and Family Therapy for their particular state by reviewing our licensure/certification requirements webpage.

 More specifically, students should be aware of the following before enrolling in one of Liberty University’s counseling programs: